leexuan0128/Algorithm-M/solutions/0019_Remove_Nth_Node_From_End_of_List.md

 Output: [1,2,3,5]

 ## Solutions
 - Two pointers (fast and slow pointers)
+$TC: O(L)$，其中 L 是链表的长度
+$SC: O(1)$
 We assume we have dummy node before the head and we set a fast and slow pointer in the dummy head position.
 Then, we move the fast pointer `n` steps first.
 This is important as we need to find the Nth node later.
 Next, we move fast and slow pointer one step per movement until the `fast.next` is `None`.
-The node that slow pointer points to is the answer.
+The node that slow pointer points is the answer.

 ```python
 # Definition for singly-linked list.